 How do I track the progress of a reported fault?

-DNO - Distribution Network Operator faults/Energy supplier faults
+Distribution Network Operator (DNO) and energy supplier faults

-These types of faults will show as an energy supplier fault on the street lighting on-line fault reporting system.
+These types of faults will show as an energy supplier fault on the online fault reporting system.

-Our Contractor is targeted to liaise with the DNO to resolve this type of fault within 30 working days of the fault being identified.
-However this may not always be possible as it is not within Surrey County Council or Skanska's control as to when this work is undertaken.
-Works to resolve faults to the energy supply to homes and businesses will inevitably take priority.
-The DNO's are monitored OFGEM by regarding delivery of this service.
+Milestone aim to liaise with the DNO to resolve this type of fault within 30 working days.
+Unfortunately, this may not always be possible as the repairs are not within our control .
+Works to resolve faults with energy supply to homes and businesses usually take priority.

 Multiple fault reports